 Retention is easier than acquisition

-Don’t forget, retention and acquisition both sit in the brand choice funnel.
-They’re two different parts of the same overall process.
+Don’t forget, that retention and acquisition both sit in the brand choice funnel.
+They’re 2 different parts of the same overall process.

 Acquisition is harder because it happens earlier in the customer’s journey.

 You’ve got more hurdles to overcome.
 They don’t trust you, don’t know you (awareness) and don’t think you’re relevant (consideration).